How Far Back Do Background Checks Go (The 1 Secret Exception)

 How Far Back Do Police Background Checks Go?

 There may be times when a person needs to obtain a background check from his or her local police department.
-For instance, U.S. citizens sometimes need to present a “certificate of good conduct” when traveling to foreign countries for purposes of adoption, attending school, or for working abroad.
+For instance, U.S. citizens sometimes need to present a “certificate of good conduct” when traveling to foreign countries for purposes of adoption, attending school, or working abroad.

 The police background check is usually either a local criminal records check or a state criminal records check.
 These background checks are not usually limited to a specific time period.